librenms/librenms/doc/Extensions/Plugin-System.md

 All file/folder names are case sensitive and must match the structure.

-Only the blade files that are really needed need to be created.
+Only the class & blade files that are really needed need to be created.
 A plugin manager will then load a hook that has a basic functionality.

-If you want to customize the basic behavior of the hooks, you can create a class in 'app/Plugins/PluginName' and overload the hook methods.
+- DeviceOverview.php :: This is the class computing the data for the matching blade device-overview.blade.php.
 - device-overview.blade.php :: This is called in the Device
   Overview page.
 You receive the $device as a object per default, you can do your work here and display your results in a frame.